mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 }
 ```

-By default `ngc` generates ngfactories for our components and modules.
-By using `skipTemplateCodegen` we can skip this code generation and only get `*.metadata.json` files.
+By default `ngc` generates ngfactories for the components and modules.
+By using `skipTemplateCodegen` flag we can skip this and only get `*.metadata.json` files.

 # Recap